PickNikRobotics/beta_moveit_website/support/support.md

 <br />
 <br />
-PickNik offers two support packages that will help keep your MoveIt ROS based project on track and your engineers focused on the problems that matter most to your core technologies.
+PickNik offers two support tiers that will help keep your MoveIt ROS based project on track and your engineers focused on the problems that matter most to your core technologies.

 <br />
 <br />